OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 in mind that dependencies exist, and is up to you to decide whether your content file should depend on other content files.

-Game files are not intend to have any dependencies for a very simple reasons: the player is using only one game file (excluding original and the dirty ESP/ESM system) at a time and therefore no game file can depend on other game file, and since a game file makes the base for addon files it can not depend on addon files.
+Game files are not intended to have any dependencies for a very simple reasons: the player is using only one game file (excluding original and the dirty ESP/ESM system) at a time and therefore no game file can depend on another game file, and since a game file makes the base for addon files it can not depend on addon files.